We retired early at the end of 2017 when I (Tanja) was 38, and Mark was 41.

 Our financial plan encompasses three major phases, one of which is now complete:

-1. The accumulation phase, a total of six years of focused saving and mortgage paydown, to build on our earlier savings and prepare us for early retirement.
+1. The accumulation phase, a total of six years, four of them laser-focused, of aggressive saving and mortgage paydown, to build our assets to support early retirement without ever needing to earn income again.
+(Completed)

-2. The early retirement phase, when we’ll live more modestly off our taxable investments and rental income, and get our health care through private health insurance.
+2. The early retirement phase, when we’re living somewhat modestly off our taxable investments and rental income (and a very limited amount of side hustling in the first year only), and we get our health care through private health insurance.
+(Current phase)

-3. The traditional retirement phase, when we’ll live a little larger off our tax-advantaged/tax-deferred investments — 401(k)s and IRAs — and get our health care through Medicare (or its future successor).
+3. The traditional retirement phase, after Mark turns 59 1/2, when we’ll live a little larger off our tax-advantaged/tax-deferred investments — 401(k)s and IRAs — and get our health care through Medicare (or its future successor).
+(Future phase)

 The Accumulation Phase

 Income and Savings Rate

-The only real way to save for early retirement is to live well below your means, and we’re doing that in a big way.
-We make above average salaries, and despite living in a high cost-of-living area, we’re saving an extremely high percentage of our after-tax income.
-You don’t need to save as much or as quickly as we do to retire early, but it sure helps you make faster progress.
+The only real way to save for early retirement is to live well below your means, and we did that in a big way, accelerated hugely by some luck and high earnings.
+We earned above average salaries for most of our careers with the final few years in the top three percent of household incomes, and despite living in a high cost-of-living area, we saved a high percentage of our after-tax income, namely by not inflating our lifestyle as our incomes increased and by banking windfalls (year-end bonuses, tax refunds, etc.).
+You don’t need to earn as much or save as quickly as we did to retire early, but it sure speeds up your progress.

 Dealing with Debt